Caffetaria/webaudio/lab5_blog.md

 - base MIDI note,
 - and the number of transformation steps.

 In addition to audio playback, I added a simple visualization.
-The program displays both the **transformation history** and a **piano-roll-style drawing** of the resulting notes.
+The program displays both the transformation history and a piano-roll style drawing of the resulting notes.
 The transformation history shows how the sequence changes over time, which makes the generative process much easier to follow.
 The piano-roll display gives a rough visual sense of melodic contour and density.

-## What I learned from implementing it myself
+## What I learned

 One of the biggest insights I gained from this lab is that automated composition does not require a huge or highly complicated system in order to produce musically meaningful results.
 Before writing the code, it was easy to think of algorithmic composition as something that needs advanced machine learning or very elaborate procedural logic.
 But building this project showed me that even a small set of carefully chosen rules can generate output that feels coherent and intentional.